-Record Types vs. Page Layouts Examples
+When to Use Record Types vs. Page Layouts

 Example #1: You have decided to bring your customer success team into Salesforce.
 They will need to see account information for new accounts moving forward, but not for existing accounts.

-Example #2: Your sales team would like to implement different sales processes for leads, based on the potential size of the account, based on the number of employees (1-250, 251-1,000, 1,000-10,000, 10,000+).
-They will have to collect different information based on the size of the account.
+Example #2: Your sales team would like to implement different sales processes for leads, based on the potential size of the account as measured by the number of employees in the company (1-250, 251-1,000, 1,000-10,000, 10,000+).
+Team members will have to collect different information depending on the account size.

 Test Thoroughly When Making Changes

-Record Types vs. Page Layouts — Complementary Solutions
+Record Types vs. Page Layouts: Complementary Solutions

 Ensuring that the right people have access to the right information is critical for improving efficiency and minimizing frustration among your teams.

 Page Layouts and Record Types Play a Critical Role in Data Management

 Both Page Layouts and Record Types play a critical role in your Salesforce data management strategy.
 With customized pages, you can set and enforce the data points that your team will collect and utilize throughout the customer journey.

 Insycle enables operations teams to fix CRM data quality issues in bulk and automate data maintenance processes.
 Without Insycle, the cost of bad data is a major blind spot for marketing and sales leaders and a roadblock for execution by their teams.